-Flotsam and Jetsam Hostel in San Juan, La Union offers a great place to unwind and stay in the surfing capital of northern Philippines.
+Flotsam and Jetsam Hostel offers a great place to unwind in the surfing capital of Northern Philippines, San Juan, La Union.
 With its summery vibe and chill atmosphere, Flotsam and Jetsam surely provides a unique tropical experience that every traveler loves.
 Here’s our quick review and experience of this wonderful hostel.
 (Post Updated: May 10, 2019)

 This seaside hostel became popular from promotions and posts of celebrities who visited the place.
 My friends and I decided to give it a try and see if this highly recommended hostel truly provides a unique experience.
 In this review, I divided my thoughts into 5 different sections with a quick travel guide at the end.

 - Endless Tropical Vibe of Flotsam & Jetsam

 - A Colorful Plate at the Hungry Nomad KitchenBar

 - Dancing with the Waves of La Union

 - Wrapping Up and How to Visit Flotsam & Jetsam

 It was June when we visited Flotsam and Jetsam Hostel and the summer heat was still evident.
 The number of travelers though were few since summer in the Philippines had just ceased a day prior to end of May.
 With it, the clouds were enormous in the sky shrouding the light of the sun, a sign of an upcoming rainfall in the afternoon.
 We arrived in the hostel around 1000H and requested for an early check in.